 Just as Norwich has its Boston Trowtrow, Hartford has its Cuff, and Madison has its Pompey, Guilford has Moses, an enslaved person who is remembered, if incompletely, in our local histories.
 But how many more enslaved people contributed to Connecticut in the Colonial and Early American periods.
 Who were they?
 Where did they live?
 Did they die enslaved?
 How can remember those who made Connecticut what it is today while ignoring all of the colors of the fabric of our communities?
 How can we work towards justice, equality, and inclusion today when we forget the past when those ideals were withheld from some of our citizens?

 The aim of the Witness Stones Project is to restore the history and honor the humanity and contributions of the enslaved individuals who helped build our communities.
-If done properly, we will shine a light on our history when justice, equality, and inclusion was withheld from members of our community while restoring the humanity of the enslaved and remembering their contributions.
+We will shine a light on our history when justice, equality, and inclusion was withheld from members of our community while restoring the humanity of the enslaved and remembering their contributions.

-Working with local school districts and historical societies, this project will spread across Connecticut engaging students in inquiry based learning with differentiated activities.
-Students can participate and lead in civic engagement activities associated with the installation of the Witness Stones in their communities.
+Working with local school districts and historical societies, this project is spreading across Connecticut, engaging students in inquiry based learning, with differentiated activities.
+Students will participate and lead in civic engagement activities associated with the installation of the Witness Stones in their communities.

 There are many more details to follow.
 We will upload information and details as we create this important unit.

 Please contact Dennis@WitnessStones.org with any questions or comments.